 Check out the events below, watch this space for the latest updates and get involved in a year-long celebration of perhaps the greatest romantic author to have ever lived in Southampton.

 Marking the start of Jane Austen 250 in Southampton, Austen’s travelling writing desk will be exhibited at God’s House Tower, just a stone’s throw from where she lived in the city over 200 years ago.
 On loan from the British Library, the desk is returning to the city the first time since she lived here between 1806 and 1809.
-It is the centrepiece of an exhibition that will include opportunities for local communities to get involved through workshops, creative commissions and activities.

 ‘a space’ arts and Southampton Forward have secured the loan of Jane Austen’s travelling writing desk from the British Library, with support from Art Fund.